area17/twill/docs/.sections/block-editor.md

 - Not running npm run twill-build

 ### Adding repeater blocks
-Lets say that it is requested to have an Accordion on Articles, where each item should have a _Header_ and a _Description_.
-This accordion can be moved around along with the rest of the blocks.
+Let's say that you have an Articles module, and you would like to include an _Accordion_ section, where you would like any number of accordion items, each of which having a _Header_ and a _Description_.
+You would like the entire accordion to be treated as a block, to be dragged and dropped wherever you need it.

-On the Article (module) form we have:
+- On the Article (module) form make sure there is a _block_editor_ form field:

 filename: ```views/admin/articles/form.blade.php```
 ```php